 We kicked off with two water crossings, two of at least ten that we crossed throughout the day.
 Some were more precarious than others.
 Josh earned himself the title, ‘Jittery Josh’ after a few slips on the crossings but no major accidents to report.

 Breakfast to lunch was slow going, it took a while to progress.
 With lots of tree roots, it’s not easy to simply ‘walk’ and get into a good rhythm.
 Kokoda requires a lot of focus on your footing, otherwise, it could be very easy to fall.

 ‘Choco vine’, a plant that grows out of control in PNG has been a new inclusion to our meals.
 It surprisingly tastes great.
 It’s good to get some greens into the diet too.

-After lunch, both the pace of hiking and scenery picked up.
-We passed through some of the best jungle I’ve ever seen!
+After lunch, both the pace of hiking and the scenery picked up.
+We passed through some of the best jungles I’ve ever seen!
 It was the best of the trip so far.
-The greenery and the way it takes over the land is unbelievable.
+The greenery and the way it takes over the land are unbelievable.
 An ocean of green, truly.
 All the tall trees are covered in moss or vines, there is so much for the eyes to take in.
 It’s a sight to behold!

 We made it to camp, one minute before the rain started.
 We were very lucky.
 It was also extremely humid today.

 Physically, we could feel the fatigue in my knees today and hips.
 The 1700m of downhill is no easy task.
 However, tomorrow will be easy.